 NuroChek Device FAQs

-The NuroChek headset will retail for under USD$500 and the software sell for around USD$25/user/year.
+Our aim is that the Nurochek headset will retail for under USD$500 and the software sell for around USD$30/user/year.

 We are currently planning clinical trials in Australia, the US, Europe and New Zealand, and the data from these will supplement extensive engineering tests which will ultimately allow us to apply for Regulatory Approval in these countries (FDA, CE Mark and TGA).

 We will let you know when Nurochek is available near you!

 Yes!
 Both our design and production will be to international medical and safety standards.

 A small amount of discomfort from the EEG headset can occur.

 Mild headache and nausea may rarely occur as a result of continual flashing stimulus.
 If this is the case, you will be able to tell the person conducting the test and take a break.

 In an extremely small number of cases (less than 2 in every million), flashing lights have been known to trigger a seizure in people already diagnosed with epilepsy.

 You will be asked if you are epileptic and should not be tested if you have a history of epilepsy, seizure, fits, faints or funny turns.